 Take as many tomatoes as you have dining companions, cut off (but don’t discard) the tops.
 Scoop out the insides of the tomatoes and chop them up, making sure you don’t lose the juices.
 Mix the chopped up insides with some rice, which you will have parboiled until they are about half-tender.
 Season the rice mixture with salt, pepper, a drizzle of olive oil, just a bit of finely minced garlic and some minced herbs, typically oregano, basil and/or parsley.

 Roast in a hot oven (200C, 400F) for about 45 minutes, or until the rice and potatoes are fully cooked, the tomatoes nicely roasted—they will crinkle up and their edges will char a bit.
 Check on the dish from time to time while it is roasting.
 If it seems dry, drizzle over a bit more oil.
 You can also move the potatoes around so they cook evenly and are well coated with the oil.

-Pomodori ripieni di riso are usually left to cool and eaten at room temperature or just slightly warm.
+The dish is usually left to cool and eaten at room temperature or just slightly warm.

-You can also play with the rice stuffing.
+In Rome at least, Baked Tomatoes with Rice are invariably served with potatoes but if this is too much carb for your taste, you can omit them.
+Some recipes call for reserving a bit of the tomato pulp and mixing it with the potatoes so they too get some tomato flavor and a bit of color.You can also play with the rice stuffing.
 As indicated, the herbs can vary with your taste.
 Some recipes omit the garlic, others call for some grated pecorino or parmigiano.
 Some add capers, olives and/or chopped anchovy, although these ingredients would change the character of the dish pretty radically and, in my humble opinion, upset the balance of flavors.

 Some recipes calls for adding raw rice, but in my experience this inevitably leads to a dry, chalky filling.
-As mentioned, it is important not to pack the stuffing too tightly or to overstuff the tomatoes; they will otherwise expand and rip open the tomatoes—not the end of the world by any means, and the tomatoes will still taste good, but you may fare una brutta figura (make a bad impression) if company is coming…
+As mentioned, it is important not to pack the stuffing too tightly or to overstuff the tomatoes; they will otherwise expand and rip open the tomatoes—not the end of the world by any means, and your Baked Tomatoes with Rice will still taste good, but you may fare una brutta figura (make a bad impression) if company is coming…